 A knowledgeable disability attorney can help assess the reasons for your initial denial and determine the best path forward to get that decision reversed.

 The Moss Disability Group is here to represent and guide you throughout the disability application process, including the Reconsideration Stage.
 Contact us to see if we can help you receive the disability payments you deserve.

 - You can file your reconsideration appeal online.

-- It generally takes an additional 3 to 6 months to receive a Reconsideration Stage decision.
+- It generally takes around 10 months to receive a Reconsideration Stage decision.

 - It is important to carefully assess the initial denial from DDS and determine the best path forward to achieve a favorable determination.